Living and Running with Painful B12 Deficiency

 My second article - The Dangers of B12 Deficiency Poses for Athletes - is published in Women's Running magazine

-Today I continue to receive emails on my website, messages on my FB page, and DMs on Twitter from people all over the world who reach out to me after reading my story on Huffington Post and my website blog.
+I continue to receive emails on my website, messages on my FB page, and YouTube channel and DMs on Twitter from people all over the world who reach out to me after reading my story on Huffington Post and my website blog.

 They share their symptoms with me —tingling, numbness, twitching, gait imbalance, spasms, pins and needles sensations, and tight calves.They tell me their doctors can’t figure out their symptoms.
 They tell me my story inspires them and it gives them hope.

 “Your story in the Huffington Post about how you went about solving your B12 deficiency was inspiring.”